leandro-lorenzini/open-vault/readme.md

 :white_check_mark: Organization master key for password/TOTP recovery

 ## Deploying the server
-There are two out of the box deployment methods, kubernetes and docker-container.
+There are two out of the box deployment methods, kubernetes and docker-container, they botth include the configuration for a mongo instance, remove that configuration if you want to use an existing mongodb instance.

 ### Kubernetes
 ```